oroinc/documentation/user_doc/back_office/system/configuration/system/general_setup/global_email.rst

 6. Click **Check Connection/Retrieve Folders**.
 After successful connection, a list of available folders is displayed.
 Select the check boxes next to the folders you wish to synchronize.
 In the example below, synchronization has been done for a Gmail mailbox.
 The INBOX folder will be synchronized.

-   .. hint:: Detailed instructions on the way to set-up IMAP and SMTP connection in Gmail, are provided on the `Google support page <https://support.google.com/mail/troubleshooter/1668960?hl=en&rd=1#ts=1665018%2C1665144>`_.
+   .. hint:: Detailed instructions on the way to set-up IMAP and SMTP connection in Gmail are provided on the |Google support page|.

-   .. hint:: To enable connection, select the check box next to `Allow Access for Less Secure Apps Box <https://support.google.com/accounts/answer/6010255?hl=en>`_
+   .. hint:: To enable connection, select the check box next to |Allow Access for Less Secure Apps Box|.

    .. image:: /user_doc/img/system/config_system/synchronize_mb.png
       :alt: An example of synchronization for a gmail mailbox